Vormir-616/Missing-Record/README.md

 The Incident

-The Soul Stone was returned to Vormir.
+The Soul Stone was supposed to return to Vormir.

-The return was recorded.
+But the return was never recorded.

-But something happened after that.

 The final record disappeared.

-No one knows who removed it, or why.
+No one knows who used it.

 Only fragments remain.